silverailscolo/ejb/_pages/en-us/architecture.md

 SPDX-License-Identifier: CC-BY-NC-SA-4.0
 -->

-Welcome to the site of Egbert Broerse, architect.
+Welcome to the site of Egbert Broerse.

-I practice as architect and urban planner registered in the [Dutch Architects Register](https://www.architectenregister.nl/en/).

 For creative opportunities, feel free to contact me via email link (dot) egbert (at) mac (dot) com